 Joshua Kane, an Ojibway, has lived since infancy with his white adoptive parents.
-Johnny Gebhardt is white, and from a young age has had a fascination with Indians, craving the spirituality and strength he knows are a part of aboriginal life, and sorely lacking in his own.
-Happily, the two boys meet, finding common ground and striking a deep bond through their “invention” of baseball and the warrior identities they bestow upon themselves.
-They promise to “keep this and every secret of my blood brother and to always be loyal and good and kind.
-Except in battle, ’cause that’s different.”
+Johnny Gebhardt is white, and from a young age has had a fascination with Indigenous culture, craving the spirituality and strength he knows are a part of a life sorely lacking in his own.
+Happily, the two boys meet and form a deep bond through their "invention" of baseball, the warrior identities they bestow upon themselves, and their promise to always be loyal and good and kind.

-When a nasty racial incident puts Joshua in the hospital and Johnny in a detention center, Joshua begins to discover his native heritage.
-Johnny, incensed at the injustices endured not only by Joshua but by natives throughout North America, takes a militaristic stance in his fight for aboriginal rights and traditions.
-Each now has a different belief about what it means to be truly Indian, and their Friendship crumbles.
+When a nasty racial incident puts Joshua in the hospital and Johnny in a detention centre, Joshua begins to discover his heritage.
+Johnny, incensed at the injustices endured by Joshua and Indigenous people throughout North America, takes a militaristic stance in his fight for native rights and traditions.
+Each now has a disparate belief about what it means to be truly native, and their friendship dissolves.